fran6will/levesque/README.md

-All the credit goes to https://github.com/shiffman and his lesson from https://github.com/shiffman/A2Z-F16
+All the coding credits goes to https://github.com/shiffman and his lesson from https://github.com/shiffman/A2Z-F16